Partial Evaluations and the Compositional Structure of the Bar Construction: Preliminaries on monads

-Similarly, the monad of commutative monoids is weakly cartesian, and more generally, every monad arising from a symmetric operad is weakly cartesian.
-Again, this was first understood by Weber \cite[Section~11 and Example~2.7.5]{weakweber}, and a treatment more similar in language to this work is given in \cite[Example~8.2]{CHJ} and~\cite{analyticmonads}.
+Again, this phenomenon was first understood by Weber \cite[Section~11 and Example~2.7.5]{weakweber}, and a treatment more similar in language to this work is given in \cite[Example~8.2]{CHJ} and~\cite{analyticmonads}.
 Further examples and nonexamples of weakly cartesian monads can be found again in \cite{CHJ}. \end{ex}

 \begin{ex} Although it is BC, the distribution monad $D$ is not weakly cartesian since its unit $\eta$ is not weakly cartesian.
 Indeed consider the naturality square for the unique map $X \to \{\ast\}$ with any set $X$.